Lindsey Paige Markus is a principal with Chuhak & Tecson and leads the firm's 24-attorney Estate Planning & Asset

 In 2016, she was a recipient of JUF’s Davis, Gidwitz & Glasser Young Leadership Award which honors young volunteers who have demonstrated exemplary dedication and made significant contributions to Chicago’s Jewish community.
 Watch Lindsey reflect on her background of service as she accepts the award.

 Lindsey has served on Chuhak & Tecson's Executive Committee, Recruitment Committee, Associate/ Paralegal Oversight Committee, Management Committee and Diversity and Inclusion Council.
 She holds the distinction of being the first non-principal shareholder to chair a committee, the Marketing Committee.
-She is currently a member of the Business Development & Marketing Committee, the Executive Committee and the Space Planning Committee.
+She is currently a member of the firm's Business Development & Marketing Committee and the Executive Committee.

 In 2021, Lindsey was named as one of Crain's Chicago Business (Crain's) "Notable Gen X Leaders in Accounting, Consulting and Law" and she also received their "Notable Gen X Leaders in Law" distinction in 2019.
 Each were awarded to a select group of accomplished attorneys who hold senior positions within the firm and in the community and also serve as role models or mentors to other attorneys.
 In 2020 and in 2018, she receive Crain's "Notable Women Lawyers" honors which recognized accomplished women attorneys who worrk tirelessly to effect positive change, serve as inspirations and mentors to other women attorneys and commit their time and talents to charitable organizations and philanthropic endeavors.
 In prior years, Lindsey was named on the "Double Chai in the Chi"--Chicago's first ever Jewish 36 Under 36 list, presented by the Jewish United Fund Young Leadership Division and Oy!
 Chicago.
 She was also selected as one of the "40 Illinois Attorneys Under 40 to Watch" by Chicago Lawyer and Chicago Daily Law Bulletin.